Aristek SystemsContact Us

 Deep learning (DL)

 Deep learning (DL) is a subset of ML that uses neural networks.
 A neural network works just like our brains.
-Our brains are made out of neurons, and every neuron is linked with thousands of other neurons.
+Our brains are made from neurons, and every neuron is linked with thousands of other neurons.
 AI neural networks work the same way:

 How neural networks work